RobertTalbert/discretecs/README.md

 # Overview

+**The most recent version of this course is Fall 2023.
+You can find the materials in the subdirectory `MTH225-Fall2023`.**

+---

 This repository contains materials for MTH 225 (Discrete Structures for Computer Science 1) and MTH 325 (Discrete Structures for Computer Science 2) at [Grand Valley State University](http://gvsu.edu).
 These materials were created and are maintained by me, [Robert Talbert](http://rtalbert.org).

 Everything here is free and licensed under a [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/).
 Please click the link or the `LICENSE.md` file to learn the terms of the license.
 Basically, you can use and reuse whatever you want as long as you give me attribution as the author.